Gluten-Free Carrot Oat Muffins

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

-27 Comments on “Healthy Carrot Muffins”
+27 Comments on “Gluten-Free Carrot Oat Muffins”

 Moist, but fluffy enough.
 I don’t have baking powder, so I used one heaped teaspoon of baking soda and it was just as much as needed, sufficiently leavened with no hint of the yucky soda taste.